 - Celina’s Biscochitos: red chile and green chile pecan flavors.

 - Golden Crown Panaderia: chocolate biscochitos; wood-fired oven baked pizza made with New Mexico green chile dough.

 - Mary and Tito’s Cafe: carne adovada sopapilla.

 - Range Cafe: Cottonwood location; their grilled cheese with serious kick and flavour.

-I made the photos from 5 to 9 October 2018 with a Canon 6D mark 1 (6D1) and a Fujifilm X70 (X70).
+I made the photos from 5 to 9 October 2018 with a Canon EOS6D mark1 (6D1) and a Fujifilm X70 fixed-lens prime (X70).
+Thanks to AB for making this memorable trip possible.
 This post appears on Fotoeins Fotografie at fotoeins DOT com as https://wp.me/p1BIdT-e0Q.